 If you are wondering, What do you eat in London for a light breakfast?
 The answer is English Crumpets and Scones!

 Crumpets are often assimilated to an English Muffin, but they are porous and spongy.
-Crumpets are best toasted and then smeared with butter that melts and seeps deep into the griddled bread.
+They are best toasted and then smeared with butter that seeps deep into the griddled bread.
 The result is a crisp exterior and soft and chewy interior, which goes marvelously well with a cup of tea.

-Scones are another unique British bread – in that they aren’t quite a muffin or a biscuit and definitely not a cake, but something all of its own.
+Scones are another unique British bread – in that they aren’t quite a muffin or a biscuit.
 Most often, Scones are plain and slightly sweet.
 Scones are almost always served with Afternoon Tea, but are eaten for breakfast, too.

 There is a specific British etiquette to eating a Scone.
-First, start by cutting it horizontally or simply tearing off a small piece, then use a knife to spread the clotted cream and jam and enjoy a bite at a time.
-There is much debate regionally about which should be applied first – the cream or the jam – but in London it’s up to you!
-(However you eat it, just don’t make it into a sandwich, as that is considered to be poor form by all English standards.)
+First, start by cutting it horizontally, then use a knife to spread the clotted cream and jam and enjoy a bite at a time.
+There is much debate about which should be applied first – the cream or the jam.
+However you eat it, just don’t make it into a sandwich, as that is considered to be poor form!

 Where To Eat Crumpets and Scones in London, UK

-Fresh Crumpets and Scones are often found in the same places you would look for where to eat breakfast in London – but not all cafes offer the breakfast breads.
-For a good selection of both tasty Crumpets and delectable Scones, we recommend dining for breakfast at The Muffin Man Tea Shop.
+Fresh Crumpets and Scones are often found in the same places you would look for where to eat breakfast in London.
+For a good selection of both tasty Crumpets and delectable Scones, we recommend breakfast at The Muffin Man Tea Shop.

 #17 English Tea